ShamRathan/Java-Experiment-10/README.md

-# Java-Experiment-6
+# Java-Experiment-10
 # Inheritance

 ## Aim:
-  To write a Java program using inheritance and Properties one class can acquire the properties of others.
+  To write a Java program to Create a class named 'Member' having certain members.
 ## Algorithm

 Step 1 : Open Intelli J application or any other code editor.